Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 Once you have the account, make note of your username and apikey.
 Once you have access to your control panel, create a Cloud Files container, and publish it to the CDN.
 You will need to set a relatively low TTL for your container after publishing it to the CDN.
 Make sure you have the following information to add to your pyrax script:

  * Username
- * ApiKey
+ * Apikey
  * Region
  * Container Name
  * Folder on your Jenkins server where Pelican outputs your static files.

-**Caution:** Do not add this to your git repository with this sensative information in the script.
-Your ApiKey should be protected at all costs.
+**Caution:** Do not add this to your git repository with this sensitive information in the script.
+Your Apikey should be protected at all costs.

 ## Putting it all Together